NeoAccel

-NeoAccel is a multinational company that sells computer network security products direct to the end-user and through OEM relationships.
+NeoAccel, Inc. is a multinational company that sells computer network security products direct to the end-user and through OEM relationships.
 The company is best known for its SSL VPN-Plus product and related ICAA & TSSL technology.
 In Jan 2011 NeoAccel was purchased by VMware.

 Company profile

 NeoAccel was founded in 2004 by former NetScaler (purchased by Citrix) CEO & Founder, Michel Susai.

 NetScaler developed the technology that currently accelerates 75% of the world's internet traffic for companies like Google, Yahoo, and AOL.
 NetScaler was purchased by Citrix in 2005 for $300 million.

 NeoAccel has financial support and venture capital infusions from Hotmail founder Sabeer Bhatia, and inventor Prabhu Goel.
 In 2006 NeoAccel raised $4,000,000 from Baring Private Equity Partners and NTT Leasing.

 The company is headquartered in San Jose, California with a development office in Navi Mumbai, India, a support center in Pune, India, and a sales center in Beijing.